AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <a name="course_level_meta_data"/>
 ### 7.1.1 Course Level Meta-data

-The following meta data elements are at the course level and  describe the course instance as a whole
+The following meta data attribute and elements are at the course level and  describe the course instance as a whole

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>